marcos-acosta/worlds-worst-detective/src/data/md/biggest-number.md

 ![Detective rolling a boulder up a hill](biggest-number/boulder.png)

 Every fact I learn about Sbiis Saibian makes me even more curious about the kind of person he is.
-The most interesting tidbit I've discovered about Saibian are his [Decimice](https://sites.google.com/site/largenumbers/home/appendix/f).
+The most interesting tidbit I've discovered about Saibian is his [Decimice](https://sites.google.com/site/largenumbers/home/appendix/f).
 Saibian writes that, since childhood, he's had strong [color associations](https://en.wikipedia.org/wiki/Synesthesia) with different digits.
 Wanting to give each digit a distinct personality, he designed and drew ten anthropomorphic mice to represent each of the ten digits, giving each one a unique color theme and even a list of hobbies.
 He adds:

 > "One character in particular "Fourzi", representing the number 4, has become my avatar and kind of my unofficial "fursona" in the context of googology."